top of page

 Dallas, Texas 75214

-Historic Aldredge House is owned & managed by Dallas County Medical Society Alliance Foundation
+Historic Aldredge House Museum is owned & managed by Dallas County Medical Society Alliance Foundation

 • Facebook